extragoodlabs/security-workshop/README.md

 ### A09:2021 Security Logging and Monitoring Failures

+An important tool for security is being able to observe how our systems are operating, and correlating events that may indicate attempts at malicious activity.

 >Security logging and monitoring came from the Top 10 community survey (#3), up slightly from the tenth position in the OWASP Top 10 2017.
 Logging and monitoring can be challenging to test, often involving interviews or asking if attacks were detected during a penetration test.

-Set up logs and alerts!

 Logging, and observability in general, is a deep topic with many approaches, tools, and vendors.
 In a security context, one aspect that's critical is aggregating access events into a single location.
 Even just starting with manual reviews gives a decent foundation that can be built on over time.